Cross-Gender Communication in Cyberspace

 liberating, and it has the potential to duplicate all the misunderstandings

-and confusion which currently take place in interactions between women and
+and confusion which currently take place in interactions between women

 men in everyday life.
 The choice of directions is not being made